gfgprojects/ecowheataly/clustering_AC/README.md

 # Clustering Analysis and KPI Computation

+> Unsupervised clustering of farm-level agricultural data with automatic KPI extraction and visualization.

 This project performs clustering analysis on agricultural data to identify patterns and compute cluster-based Key Performance Indicators (KPIs).
 The script loads a dataset, performs feature engineering, optimizes the number of clusters using the elbow method, and visualizes clustering results.